Khovanov complexes of rational tangles

 \section{Abstract}

 We show that the Khovanov complex of a rational tangle has a very simple representative whose backbone of non-zero morphisms forms a zig-zag.
-We find that the bigradings of the subobjects of such a representative can be described by matrix actions, which after a change of basis is the reduced Burau representation of $B_3$.
+Furthermore, this minimal complex can be computed quickly by an inductive algorithm.
+(For example, we calculate $\Kh(8_2)$ by hand.)
+We find that the bigradings of the subobjects in these minimal complexes can be described by matrix actions, which after a change of basis is the reduced Burau representation of $B_3$.